dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 --

-Economists tend to talk about 2 "kinds" of _validity_?
+Economists tend to talk about two kinds of _validity_?

 **Internal Validity:**
 - Are the assumptions of the model being used met?